-- Deep roots enhance stormwater infiltration into the soil. - With deep-routed nature, native vegetation is able to withstand flooding events as well as extended dry periods. - Reduces flow velocity of stormwater runoff. - Attracts wildlife and improved biological diversity. - Requires little to no fertilizer or chemical maintenance, as well as reduced amounts of water to survive.
+- Containing species of plants indigenous to the area, vegetation will be able to thrive in the local climate with less maintenance. - Deep roots enhance stormwater infiltration into the soil. - With deep-rooted nature, native vegetation is able to withstand flooding events as well as extended dry periods. - Reduces flow velocity of stormwater runoff. - Attracts wildlife and improved biological diversity. - Requires little to no fertilizer or chemical maintenance, as well as reduced amounts of water to survive.

 With these benefits, the bottom of a stormwater basin is an ideal place for native vegetation to be planted.
-The basin located within Tract C, is intended to be vegetated by natives.
+The basin located within Tract E, as well as portions of Tract D, are intended to be vegetated by natives.
 Some of the typical plants one may see are below:

 - Prairie Cordgrass

 - Dark Green Bulrush

 - Dudley's Rush

 - Milkweed

 - Fox Sedge

-- Water plantain
+- Water Plantain

 - Aster

 - Iris

 - Sedge

 - Coneflower

+- Diaminanta

 - Goldenrod

 - Blazingstar

 - Fescue

 - Cattail

 - Switchgrass

 - Indian Grass

 - Little Bluestem

 - Big Bluestem